ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/ui-extensions.md

 You can change [!INCLUDE[prod_short](includes/prod_short.md)] online by installing extensions that add functionality, changes behavior, or gives you access to new online services, for example.

 > [!NOTE]
-> Chcete-li nainstalovat rozšíření z AppSource nebo přidat rozšíření na tenanta, musíte mít správná oprávnění.
-Musíte být buď členem skupiny uživatelů D365 EXTENSION MGT, nebo musíte mít sadu oprávnění D365 EXTENSION MGT.
+> To install or uninstall extensions from AppSource or add per-tenant extensions, you must have the right permissions.
+You must either be a member of the EXTEND.
+MGT. - ADMIN user group or you must have the EXTEND.
+MGT. - ADMIN permission set.
 Pokud jste správce, můžete přiřadit skupiny uživatelů a oprávnění ostatním uživatelům ve vaší společnosti.
+>

-Chcete-li použít funkce poskytované rozšířením, jako je otevírání stránek, spouštění sestav, výběr akcí a další, musíte mít přiřazené sady oprávnění, které jsou nainstalovány jako součást rozšíření.
+> Chcete-li použít funkce poskytované rozšířením, jako je otevírání stránek, spouštění sestav, výběr akcí a další, musíte mít přiřazené sady oprávnění, které jsou nainstalovány jako součást rozšíření.

+> [!NOTE]
+> The **EXTEND.
+MGT. - ADMIN** permission set was introduced in Business Central 2021 release wave 1 as a replacement for the **D365 EXTENSION MGT** permission set in earlier versions.

 > [!IMPORTANT]
 > The upload of per-tenant extensions and the installation of AppSource extensions is not supported through the **Extension Management** page for on-premise installations.
 You cannot install AppSource extensions on-premises, including in Docker-based deployments.